vergiliu/vergiliu.github.io/_drafts/aws.md

     - as-put-notification-configuration lab-as-group --topic-arn arn:aws:sns:us-east-1:22549:lab-as-topic --notification-types autoscaling:EC2_INSTANCE_LAUNCH, autoscaling:EC2_INSTANCE_TERMINATE

 ### CloudFormation
-- create stack, from a JSON file that we can store in S3
+- create a stack of applications, from a JSON file that we can store in S3
+    - collection of related AWS resources (stack), provisioning and updating them
     - QueueWatcherCount can be set to >0, so we can monitor the actions done by CloudFormation
     - Events lower tab we can see the progress of the current actions/operations
 - Resources tab in the lower part shows the queues it uses/publishes to and policies
 - Sample templates depending on AZ - http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-sample-templates.html